imayushhh/llm-evaluation-benchmarking-platform/README.md

-🚀 LLM Evaluation & Benchmarking Platform
+LLM Evaluation & Benchmarking Platform

-An end-to-end platform to evaluate, benchmark, and analyze large language models (LLMs) by measuring accuracy and latency on reasoning-heavy datasets.
+An end-to-end platform to evaluate and benchmark Large Language Models (LLMs) by measuring accuracy and latency on reasoning-heavy datasets.

-This project investigates whether training improves reasoning performance and compares open-source LLMs under controlled conditions.
+This project investigates whether training (fine-tuning) improves reasoning performance and compares open-source reasoning models under identical, reproducible conditions.

-📌 Project Overview
+Project Overview

-This project was built to answer two practical questions:
+This platform was built to answer two practical questions:

 Does training (fine-tuning) actually improve reasoning performance?

-How do modern open-source reasoning models compare under identical conditions?
+How do modern open-source reasoning models compare when evaluated under the same setup?

-Rather than relying on leaderboard claims, this platform provides a reproducible, system-level evaluation pipeline with real-time visualization.
+Instead of relying on leaderboard claims, this project implements a system-level evaluation pipeline with controlled experiments and real-time visualization.

-🧱 Data Ingestion & Preparation Pipeline
+Data Ingestion & Preparation Pipeline

-Before evaluation, a production-style data pipeline was implemented:
+Before any evaluation, a production-style data pipeline was implemented.

+Dataset Source

-Dataset Source: GSM8K from Hugging Face
+GSM8K (from Hugging Face)

-Processing Layer:
+Processing Layer

-A GCP Hadoop cluster was provisioned to download, clean, and normalize the dataset
+A GCP Hadoop cluster was provisioned

+The dataset was downloaded, cleaned, and normalized at scale

-Schema validation and transformation were performed at scale
+Schema validation and transformation were applied

-Storage:
+Storage

-The cleaned dataset was transferred to MongoDB Atlas
+Cleaned data was transferred to MongoDB Atlas

 MongoDB served as the single source of truth for all evaluations

-This design separates data engineering from model evaluation, mirroring real-world ML systems.
+This separation of data engineering and model evaluation mirrors real-world ML systems.

-🔬 Evaluation Methodology
+Evaluation Methodology

-The evaluation was conducted in two distinct experimental phases.
+The evaluation was conducted in two experimental phases.

 Part 1: Does Training Improve Reasoning Performance?

-Objective:
+Objective
 Determine whether training provides measurable gains on reasoning tasks.

-Setup:
+Setup

 Dataset: GSM8K